emberjs/website/source/guides/models/finding-records.md

 `Ember.Route`'s `model` hook supports asynchronous values out-of-the-box.
-If you return a promise from the `model` hook, the router will wait until the promise has resolved to render the template.
+If you return a promise from the `model` hook, the router will wait until the promise has fulfilled to render the template.

 This makes it easy to write apps with asynchronous data using Ember